Fusion cuisine: Role of immigration

+Modern fusion food

 Japanese cooking techniques were combined with French techniques in 1970s France to create nouvelle cuisine.

 Wolfgang Puck is attributed as one of the pioneers of fusion cuisine, with some dispute.
 However, his restaurant Chinois on Main was named after the term attributed to Richard Wing, who in the 1960s combined French and Chinese cooking at the former Imperial Dynasty restaurant in Hanford, California.

 Chef Norman Van Aken was the first person to use the term "fusion cooking" as he delivered a speech at a symposium in Santa Fe in 1988.
 Soon journalist Regina Schrambling wrote about Van Aken's work and the term spread around the globe.
 Norman Van Aken ended his speech by discussing the history of fusion cuisine, such as the use of coffee in Italian cuisine.
 Van Aken related this to coffee being used in different desserts such as Calabrian ricotta with chocolate mousse.